AdrienneGast/BearDepredation/FR-IT/README.md

 * Extract this shapefile and save it as LAEA projection
 * rasterize the merged vector layer at 20m resolution (GRASS::v.to.rast.value)

+This data is from the French cadastre.
+Thus, there is less problems than with the ESM (true bati) but there are still somes discrepancies.
+However, it is better to use this one!
+Check again with openstreet map after rasterizing.

 6. **ROADS**
     1. From overpass turbo https://overpass-turbo.eu/
                            https://wiki.openstreetmap.org/wiki/Key:highway